One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Graph deconstructions

-\begin{lemma} Let $\fG$ be a set of graphs.
-If $\fG$ has bounded tree depth, then there exists a set $\fH$ of forests of bounded height such that $\fG \equiv \fH$ and such that $\fG$ and $\fH$ have the same stack depth.
-(Namely, one can take $\fH$ to be the set of all forests that are minors of $\fG$.) \end{lemma}
+\begin{lemma} Let $\fG$ be a class of graphs.
+If $\fG$ has bounded tree depth, then there exists a class $\fH$ of forests of bounded height such that $\fG \equiv \fH$ and such that $\fG$ and $\fH$ have the same stack depth.
+(Namely, one can take $\fH$ to be the class of all forests in $\minors(\fG)$.) \end{lemma}

 \begin{proof} Let $\fH$ be as described.
-The set $\fH$ has bounded height, as $\fG$ has bounded tree depth.
-The sets $\fG$ and $\fH$ have the same tree minors, so they have the same stack depth.
+The class $\fH$ has bounded height, as $\fG$ has bounded tree depth.
+The classes $\fG$ and $\fH$ have the same tree minors, so they have the same stack depth.
 We have $\fH \preceq \fG$ by Proposition~\ref{prop:equivalence-with-minors}.

-We prove $\fG \preceq \fH$ as follows.
-The proof is along the lines of that of~\cite[Lemma 4.8]{BlumensathCourcelle10-transduction}; we provide a proof here for completeness.
+The proof of $\fG \preceq \fH$ is along the lines of that of~\cite[Lemma 4.8]{BlumensathCourcelle10-transduction}.
+We provide it here for completeness.
 For each graph $\relg \in \fG$, let $\relh$ be a forest that contains a depth-first search tree of each component of $\relg$ (for precise details, we refer to Diestel~\cite{Diestel-GraphTheory4thEdition}, who speaks of \emph{normal spanning trees}; see Proposition 1.5.6).
 Since $\relh$ is a subgraph of $\relg$, we have $\relh \in \fH$.
 Each component of $\relg$ is contained in the closure of its corresponding component in $\relh$ (in the sense of the definition of tree depth), so Proposition~\ref{prop:depth-gives-decomposition} and the fact that $\fH$ has bounded height imply that $\fG \preceq \fH$. \end{proof}

-\begin{lemma} Let $\fG$ be a set of forests having bounded height, and let $d$ denote the stack depth of $\fG$.
+\begin{lemma} Let $\fG$ be a class of forests having bounded height, and let $d$ denote the stack depth of $\fG$.
 It holds either that $\fG \equiv \T_d$ or that $\fG \equiv \F_d$. \end{lemma}